chuckha/crawler/README.md

 Tags:

-0 - The very first iteration
+0 - The very first iteration.
-1 - Refactored to high and low level functions
+1 - Refactored to high and low level functions.
+2 - The high-level function no longer depends on the low-level functions.